zztianzz/PF-Net-Point-Fractal-Network/README.md

 # PF-Net-Point-Fractal-Network
-This is the Pytorch implement of CVPR2020 PF-Net: Point Fractal Network for 3D Point Cloud Completiont.
+This is the Pytorch implement of CVPR2020 PF-Net: Point Fractal Network for 3D Point Cloud Completion.

 This repository is still under constructions.